Inneren12/Clean/docs/invoices.md

 - Body: `amount_cents`, `method` (`cash`, `etransfer`, `other`), optional `reference` and `received_at`.
 - Creates a manual payment record and updates invoice status to `PARTIAL` or `PAID` based on remaining balance.
 - Manual payments record the admin username in `created_by` on the invoice.

+## Sending invoices
+- Endpoint: `POST /v1/admin/invoices/{invoice_id}/send`
+- Generates/rotates a 48-byte public token, stores only the SHA-256 hash, and emails the customer a link to `/i/{token}` (PDF link included).
+- If the invoice is still `DRAFT`, sending transitions it to `SENT`.
+- Token metadata tracks the last send time; rotate by re-sending.
+- Public links intentionally avoid exposing customer or invoice IDs; do not include PII in URLs.